Ivy-Apps/android-guidebook/README.md

 #### Implications

 1. If a variable is a reactive `State`, any change in its value triggers recomposition in any Composable that reads it:
-   - **P**: Variable is a reactive `State` ⇒ **Q**: Composable reading this `State` recomposes on value change
+   - **P**: Variable is a reactive `State` ⇒ **R**: Composable reading this `State` recomposes on value change

 2. If multiple Composables read the same reactive `State`, any change in that `State` triggers recomposition in each dependent Composable:
-   - **P**: Reactive `State` value changes ⇒ **M**: All dependent Composables recompute
+   - **P**: Reactive `State` value changes ⇒ **DR**: All dependent Composables recompose

 3. If a Composable reads multiple reactive `State` values, only the parts of the UI that depend on each specific `State` recompose when that `State` changes, optimizing rendering performance:
-   - **P**: Composable reads multiple reactive `States` ⇒ **Q**: Only affected parts of the UI recompose on specific `State` change
+   - **P**: Composable reads multiple reactive `States` ⇒ **A**: Only affected parts of the UI recompose on specific `State` change

 These implications allow for precise control and prediction of UI behavior in Compose when working with reactive `State` in Compose.

 > [!TIP]
->  Properties allows for precise and explicit definitions of behavior through implications.
-Having formal language and mathematical rigor in place, let's us use logic to derive more implications and analyze our approaches.
+>  Properties provide precise and explicit definitions of behavior through implications.
+Having formal language and mathematical rigor in place, let's us use formal logic to derive more implications and analyze our approaches.
 This is a step further than arguing whether the solution is KISS (Keep It Simple Stupid) or DRY (Don't Repeat Yourself).

 ## Equivalence